First Agent Setup

 Import from Claw

-Section titled “Import from Claw”If you use Claw for container agent management, you can import existing agent configurations directly into The Forge.
-Click Import from Claw in the empty state or from the Forge header menu.
+Section titled “Import from Claw”If you use Claw for container agent management, you can import existing agent configurations directly into Memory bundles.
+Click Import from Claw in the empty state or from the Memory pane’s header menu.

 Skills

 Section titled “Skills”Each agent can have custom skills — reusable prompt templates, commands, workflows, or MCP tool configurations.
-Manage skills from the agent’s detail view in The Forge under the Skills tab.
+Manage skills from the Memory bundle’s detail view under the Skills tab.

 Skill types: